 We take immense pride in our global community of dedicated volunteers and healthcare professionals who come together with a shared mission—to make quality healthcare accessible to all, regardless of geographic or economic barriers.

-Our people represent a diverse tapestry of skills and backgrounds, ranging from highly specialised radiologists and medical experts to individuals from diverse fields who contribute their unique talents to our cause.
+Our people represent a diverse tapestry of skills and backgrounds, ranging from highly specialised radiology and clinical experts to other individuals who contribute their unique talents to our cause.

 Dr Reena Dwivedi

 Paula is a seasoned nonprofit professional with over 10 years of experience in the sector.